 - Give your toddler two containers that are the same size.

-- Ask her to pour some of the chosen objects into one container and some into the other.
+- Ask them to pour some of the chosen objects into one container and some into the other.

-- Ask her which container she thinks has more (or fewer) objects?
+- Ask them which container they think has more (or fewer) objects?

 - As you are playing, encourage your child to investigate by asking, “I wonder if there is another way we can decide which container has more buttons?”

-- She can then come with a strategy on their own, such as lining both sets of objects up, counting each set of objects or stacking each object.
+- They can then come up with a strategy on their own, such as lining both sets of objects up, counting each set of objects or stacking each object.